summa-tx/relays/golang/README.md

 1. Migrate solidity logic
 1. Add reasonable genesis state
+1. Add state export
+1. Consider storing more state than solidity does

 ## How to add a view function
 1. Add necessary getter(s) in `x/relay/keeper/keeper.go`